Marriage Equality Act (New York)

 The Marriage Equality Act is a 2011 landmark New York State law that made same-sex marriage legal.
 The bill was introduced in the New York State Assembly by Assemblyman Daniel O'Donnell and in the New York State Senate by Senator Thomas Duane.
-It was signed into law by Gov. Andrew Cuomo on June 24, 2011 and took effect on July 24, 2011.
+It was signed into law by Governor Andrew Cuomo on June 24, 2011, and took effect on July 24, 2011.